Exchange 2010 to Office 365 Migration

 - Authenticate on Microsoft sign-in page.

-- Choose a method to load the mailboxes.
-The automatic option loads up to 100 mailboxes due to Microsoft API limitations.
-To load more, use the CSV file method, then click ‘Next’ to continue.
+- Select how you want to load the mailboxes.
+The automatic option can load up to 100 mailboxes due to Microsoft API limits.
+If you need to add more, choose the CSV file method, then click ‘Next’ to proceed.

 Step 5: Mapping source and target mailboxes